 - 1 extra large smoked ham hock make sure it is meaty!

 - 2 tsp worcheshire sauce

 - 2 tsp apple cider vinegar

 - 1 tsp crushed red pepper flakes you can go down on this to 1/2 teaspoon if you like less heat.

 - 1/4 cup finely chopped onion

 - Start by pulling and tearing greens away from stems.
 Take a hand full of greens, roll them up and cut the rolls horizontally into small pieces.
 We personally remove the stems but this is a personal decision.

 - Next, add greens to empty clean sink and wash them removing all grit, sand and debris thoroughly with cold water until water becomes clear.

 - Next rinse the ham hock very well then add to a large pot along with enough water to fully submerge the ham hock then cover with a lid.
 Cook over medium high heat for about 45 minutes or until ham hock is near being tender.

-- Once ham hock is almost tender, add greens and about 4-5 additional cups of water or enough to just barely cover greens to the pot.
+- Once ham hock is almost tender, add greens and about 4-5 additional cups of water (or chicken stock for more flavor) or enough to just barely cover greens to the pot.
 This will become your pot likker.